Working Memory Training and Its Role in Cognitive Rehabilitation

 Working memory plays a crucial role in children's cognitive development and academic achievement.
 As a limited-capacity system for temporarily storing and manipulating information, working memory...

-Applications of Machine Learning in Working Memory Training: Advancements, Challenges, and Future Directions
+Working Memory Training in Education: Evaluating Effectiveness, Challenges, and Future Directions

 Cognitive Impairment in Multiple Sclerosis